Skip to content

 TOGETHER WE CAN MAKE A DIFFERENCE

 “We are convinced that when we help and support others, we can spread our vision of creating a better world for all of us.
-ZENZ believes that if you can make a difference, you should make a difference,” concludes Anne Sophie Skjødt Willumsen and Jørgen Skjødt.
+ZENZ believes that if you can make a difference, you should make a difference,”

-"It is absolutely crucial that companies as ZENZ show social responsibility and joins us in the fight to promote World Goal 5: gender equality," says Dorthe Petersen, director of the PlanBørnefonden.
+“It is absolutely crucial that companies like ZENZ show social responsibility and join in on the fight to promote World Goal 5: gender equality."

 AN EDUCATION IS THE WAY OUT OF PROSTITUTION